Tree names offer a slightly different take on the many nature names parents love.

 ROWAN

 Anne Rice gave this name to the central figure in her 1990 novel The Witching Hour.
-Rice’s Rowan was a woman, but this name has become nicely gender neutral – slightly more popular for boys, but common enough for girls, too.
-It’s also associated with the color red, thanks to the red berries of the tree.
+Rice’s Rowan was a woman, but this name has become nicely gender neutral – slightly more popular for boys, but common enough as a baby girl’s name, too.
+It’s also associated with the color red, thanks to the red berries of the rowan tree.

 WILLOW